netzmacht/contao-i18n/README.md

 Configuration
 -------------

-By default contao-i18n does not delete any articles in the contao i18n regular page.
+By default, contao-i18n does not delete any articles in the contao i18n regular page.
 If they are not connected as page to override other pages, they are simply ignored.
 However, you can enable the cleanup.
 If cleanup is enabled all articles are deleted which are not configured as an article override.